MsSonyDonna/IASC-2P02/blog.md

 ## So allowing Scientific Methods in Digital Scholarship: Will it really work?

-**...not an object which stands by itself and which offers the same face to each reader in each period.** - *Hans Robert Jauss' Horizon of expections"*
+**...not an object which stands by itself and which offers the same face to each reader in each period.** - *Hans Robert Jauss', "horizon of expections"*

 There is much written concerning Scientific research versus research in Digital Scholarship.
 As mentioned by Ramsay, where computers in humanities can be a welcome relief from the radical skepticism of contemporary humanistic thought. p.ix.